 It seemed to me that my acquisition of the Lincoln daguerreotype was the pure chance of a serendipitous moment.
 It never occurred to me that I might acquire other cased images of illustrious personalities.
 And yet, it began to occur.
 There was a second daguerreotype of an illustrious 19th Century personality, then a third, then a fourth, etc. After each acquisition I was, literally, astounded.
 During the last 37 years I have acquired 19 cased image plates of illustrious 19th Century personalities; and each time I was astounded.

-By virtue of the significance of the personalities photographed, and the number of such portraits (19), this collection of 19th Century cased images, (to the best of my knowledge), eclipses all known comparable collections including those of the National Portrait Gallery, The Library of Congress, The George Eastman House Museum of Photography and Film, The Getty Museum, and the Metropolitan Museum of Art.
+By virtue of the significance of the personalities photographed, and the number of such portraits (19), this collection of 19th Century cased images, (to the best of my knowledge), eclipses all known comparable collections including those of the National Portrait Gallery, The George Eastman House Museum of Photography and Film, The Getty Museum, and the Metropolitan Museum of Art.

 NON-PROFIT & COMMERCIAL USAGE: For purposes of criticism, comments, news reporting, teaching (including multiple copies for classrooms, for instance) scholarship or research, or by libraries, churches, orphanages, old age homes, hospitals and the like, Mr. Kaplan waives all copyright restrictions.
 The use of the Kaplan Collection images for commercial purposes will require a fee.
 Prospective license holders should provide full details in an email to email@example.com.